 You are not required to accept a bid from a chapter that does not seem like the right fit for you.
 If you truly feel that way, you may remove yourself from the Primary Recruitment process.
 Recruitment Counselors are available to talk you through this decision and support your choice.

 Does being a legacy guarantee a bid?

 Being a legacy does not guarantee a bid for many chapters.
-These specifications depends on each chapter’s policy.
+These specifications depend on each chapter’s policy.

 Can I do recruitment over the summer?

-The earliest that you can participate in Panhellenic Recruitment would be Primary Recruitment starting on September 6th.
+The earliest that you can participate in Panhellenic Recruitment would be the first day of Primary Recruitment.
 Panhellenic sororities do not hold recruitment events during the summer and should only be promoting Panhellenic recruitment during that time.